Last updated May 29, 2014

 If you really want to meet us, come to a convention where we're making an appearance.
 That's the best time to catch us in Social Game-Playing and Talking mode.

 We are VERY open to submissions for roleplaying material to be published in PDF format, and for both of our magazines.
 Please do not submit anything to us until after you have read the Authors' Guidelines.

 We're sorry, but no. We simply do not have the time.
 At some conventions, especially Protospiel, we are specifically visiting to see new games . . . please try us there.

 At the moment, we are not open to boardgame and card game submissions.
 We already have at least three years' worth of partially-completed games in the queue . . . some of them have been in development for more than three years already . . . and Steve keeps having new ideas.
 So we have more than we can handle already.

 We contract for art one project at a time, and we already have a talented and reliable stable of artists.
 However, we are willing to look at online portfolios.
 For more information, see our Artists' Guidelines page.

 PLAN AHEAD!
-Register your convention online no later than two months prior to its starting date.
+Register your convention online no later than three months prior to its starting date.
 Your listing will appear on our Convention and Trade Show Registry page.
-We will arrange prizes for each SJ Games event run, plus door prizes and promotional materials.
+If you are interested in prize support, ad swaps, or promotional items for your event, please email our Events Director

 We usually have somebody at the GAMA Trade Show, at Origins, at PAX, at PAX East, and at GenCon.
 Some staffers go to BGGcon just to play.
 We show up at a lot of others from year to year.
 Our convention schedule page shows the cons we're currently planning to attend.